What Is Clerical Work?

 |Similar Occupations||Receptionists, compensation and benefits managers, human resources specialists, labor relations specialists|

-The above duties have changed with developments in technology, including the operation of sophisticated computer systems, printers, copiers and other technologies.
-As a clerk, you'll need to be familiar with the equipment and software used in offices.
+The duties of clerical workers have changed with developments in technology, including the operation of sophisticated computer systems, printers, copiers, and other technologies.
+In this profession, you'll need to gain clerical experience with the equipment and software used in offices.
+Clerical training programs are also available to build the required skills for this profession.

 There are a variety of clerical roles available in a multitude of business settings, and specific duties vary by company and department.
 Payroll clerks, for example, verify and process employees' paychecks, while shipping and receiving clerks process paperwork for ingoing and outgoing orders.
-Other positions include mail, file, billing and stock clerks.
+These clerks typically work within the human resources or accounting department of a business.
+Other positions include mail, file, billing, and stock clerks.
 The business sector also offers many opportunities for general office clerks and secretaries.

 Banking and financial institutions employ a large number of clerks.
 Along with general office duties, these professionals may be responsible for money-related clerical tasks.
 For example, brokerage clerks tend to work with investments and securities, which can include writing and processing stock and bond orders and keeping records of financial transactions.
-Other clerks may focus on office duties related to loans, claims or adjustments.
+Other clerks may focus on office duties related to loans, claims, or adjustments.
+Clerks in this field are required to have a well-rounded knowledge of accounts payable procedures, cash management principles, and usage of automated accounting systems.

 General clerks and administrative assistants may find employment in all sectors of government.
-You may serve as a court clerk, preparing dockets and performing tasks for judges, lawyers and witnesses.
+You may serve as a court clerk, preparing dockets and performing tasks for judges, lawyers, and witnesses.
 You might choose to work as a license clerk for your state's Department of Motor Vehicles or as a municipal clerk who attends and documents city council meetings.
+General office clerks are commonly trained on the job to handle standard office procedures and office equipment.
+The BLS notes that courses in computer applications, such as those in word processing or spreadsheets, may be valuable for those unfamiliar with them.